-Join Steve Caplin for an in-depth discussion in this video Drawing the vanishing lines, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Drawing the vanishing lines, part of Photoshop: Creating Perspective.

 In this chapter we're going to open this door, and imagine a scene beyond. …In order to make the scene look convincing though, we need to draw in our …vanishing lines.
 Because there's a handy bookshelf on the …right, this should be a fairly straightforward matter. …So lets make a new layer, and we can call this one vanishing lines. …We'll use the Shapes tool, as we did before, set to drawing straight lines to …draw in our vanishing lines.
 And let's start with the bottom of this …bookcase where we can draw a line along the bottom and extend it out.…